Scotland's Admiral - ebook

 A biography of a great historical seaman - a critic's view

-This book is a biographical account of the exciting life and adventures of Sir Andrew Wood (circa 1455-1515), the seagoing merchant of Leith by Edinburgh who prospered as he fought off buccaneers and the fleets of foreign governments till his reputation for mastery of the seas brought him the feudal barony of Largo in Fife and the rank of Lord High Admiral of Scotland.
+This book should therefore prove to be a boon to all students of the tempestuous years of Renaissance Scotland between about 1450 and 1520, while it is specifically a biographical account of the exciting life and adventures of Sir Andrew Wood (circa 1455-1515), the seagoing merchant of Leith by Edinburgh who prospered as he fought off buccaneers and the fleets of foreign governments till his reputation for mastery of the seas brought him the feudal barony of Largo in Fife and the rank of Admiral of Scotland.

 All this amounts to a thoroughly fascinating and thrilling tale that you can read on your PC, laptop, tablet or smartphone.
 If you prefer a paper version, you can always print it out.

-This ebook can be purchased for £3.95.
+The ebook can be purchased for £3.95.
 Simply click on The Clan Shop in the Menu.